 - Simple fat cells are safe but effective enough to use in many areas of the face, such as the cheeks, lips, chin, around the eyes, forehead, brow, ear lobes, jaw line, and neck.

 - With the newly transferred fat in place, patients can achieve the most natural-looking volume possible, simply because it truly is 100% all natural.

-- Every fat cell contains stem cells and stimulatory growth agents which work to increase collagen production in the surrounding skin and tissue.
+- Every fat cell contains growth factors and stimulatory growth agents which work to increase collagen production in the surrounding skin and tissue.
 The effect is soft, supple skin with better elasticity and a more youthful glow.

 - A fat transfer is as close to nonsurgical as you can get, leaving behind no damage or long-term scars.